miklevin/MikeLev.in/_posts/2022-06-11-say-the-magic-words-open-terminal.md

 headline: Unlock the Magic of Unix/Linux with the French Drop and Miss.
 Direction!
 description: I learned the French Drop finger magic trick from my camp counselor Mike Silver at Science Camp Watonka when I was 12 years old.
 Now, I'm introducing a new skill called the French Drop and Miss.
 Direction, closely aligned with Unix/Linux.
 This skill is future-proof, obsolescence resistant, and immune to disruption.
 It's important to not solely depend on GUIs and to focus on Unix/Linux terminal.
 keywords: Magic, French Drop, Finger Trick, Mike Silver, Science Camp Watonka, Unix/Linux, Terminal, GUIs, Vim, Text Editor, GNU, Wax-on Wax-off, Proprietary, Linux
-categories: text editor, gnu, proprietary, linux, terminal, magic, vim
+categories: magic, proprietary, gnu, linux, terminal, vim, text editor
 permalink: /blog/say-the-magic-words-open-terminal/
 layout: post
 ---